How to scan QR codes in Windows ?

 Conclusion

-Scan a QR code in Windows is now child's play thanks to the different options available.
-Whether you use the built-in Camera app, the image import feature, or the dedicated Codex app, you have simple and effective tools to unlock the information contained in those black and white squares.
+Scan a QR code in Windows It's now child's play thanks to the various options available.
+Whether you use the built-in Camera app, the image import function, or the dedicated Codex app, you have simple and effective tools to unlock the information contained within those black and white squares.
 Feel free to experiment with these different methods to find the one that best suits your needs and preferences.

-Thanks to free online generators, you can easily Create your own QR Code for free and personalize it as you wish.
-Include a URL, a text message, your contact details or any other type of information, and share it in an original and interactive way.
+Thanks to free online generators, you can easily create your own QR code for free and customize it to your liking.
+Include a URL, a text message, your contact details, or any other type of information, and share it in an original and interactive way.

-Important reminder : Beware of QR codes from unknown sources, as they may contain malicious links or attempt to steal your personal information.
-Always make sure the source of the QR code before scanning it.
+Important reminder : Be wary of QR codes from unknown sources, as they may contain malicious links or attempt to steal your personal information.
+Always verify the source of a QR code before scanning it.